-There’s no better companion to cool-weather soups, stews, and chili than cornbread — and better yet, vegan jalapeño cornbread.
-Jalapeño peppers and nondairy cheese give this pan bread a great texture and a major yum factor.
+There’s no better companion to cool-weather soups, stews, and chili than cornbread — better yet, vegan jalapeño cornbread.
+Jalapeño chili peppers and vegan cheese give this pan bread recipe a great texture and a major yum factor.

 The jalapeños mellow: Don’t be afraid to be generous with the jalapeños — they become a lot milder in the baked bread.
 But if you’re reluctant to use fresh chiles, you have the option of using canned mild chiles.

 As for the vegan cheese shreds, any variety will do, but I like sticking with the theme and using pepper jack.
 Cheddar works well, too.

 - Tomato Vegetable Barley Soup

 - White Bean Stew with Sweet Potatoes and Squash

 There are several types of cornmeal available, some better than others.
 The best choice to look for when shopping, (packaged or in bulk) is stone-ground, ungerminated whole cornmeal.

 In this case, the corn has not been stripped of its nutritious germ.
 Ungerminated cornmeal spoils more quickly than the refined variety found in cardboard boxes in supermarkets.
 See more in our Guide to Cornmeal, Corn Flour, and Masa Harina.